Ashleytosullivan/Safety-Plus/README.md

 ### General Features

 To fill the criteria of the project, the page includes numerous features, coded manually, using Microsoft Copilot and the Bootstrap 5.3 framework.

+#### Navigation Section
+The Navbar was created using the standard Bootstrap Navbar and manually modified to use the relevant navigation links.
+Adding to it also a Lock Symbol and "burger" dropdown symbol, both from https://fontawesome.com/

+#### Hero Section

+The Hero Section was created using a prompt with Microsoft Copilot.
+This initially placed the header and paragraph texts below the hero image, requiring manual intervention.
+Utilising code suggestions from https://www.w3schools.com/ I adjusted the HTML and CSS code to include the text overlay class, adjusting it to how I wished for it to appear.
+Another issue caused by Copilot was the sizing of the hero image on smaller screens, which required manual targeting and media queries to fix.

+#### About Section

 ## Use of AI